jakedombrower/jakedombrower.github.io/README.txt

 This is my personal resume website.
 Not much to see in this repo.
-Thanks to HTM5UP for the template!
+Thanks to @n33co and HTM5UP for the template!

 Read Only by HTML5 UP